asu-trans-ai-lab/grid2demand/README_pkg.md

 pip install grid2demand
 ```

-If you meet installation issues, please refer to the [user guide](https://github.com/asu-trans-ai-lab/grid2demand) for solutions.
+If you meet installation issues, please reach out to our [developers](mainto:luoxiangyong01@gmail.com) for solutions.

-## Simple Example
+## Demand Generation

 ### Generate Demand with node.csv and poi.csv